Air Detection and Ranging

 This video was presented at the 2021 APGA Virtual Convention and Exhibition, where Airdar, along with Powered , won the APGA Innovation Award.

 One or more compounds can be monitored at the same time.
-We offer one-time projects or long-term emissions monitoring with real-time notifications about emission rates, Real-Time Airdar™.
+We offer one-time projects or long-term emissions monitoring with real-time notifications about emission rates, Real-Time Airdar.

 Emission monitoring equipment can be provided to clients to monitor and measure their emissions.
 Each equipment package consists of off-the-shelf detectors and a wind monitor.
 A traditional Airdar equipment package includes a central instrumentation cabinet connected to remote sampling locations via tubing and can monitor several compounds.
 For methane monitoring, a small stand-alone sensor with a low detection limit can be offered as a low-cost solution for continuous methane emissions monitoring.

 Airdar equipment packages can be rented or purchased by the client.
-Alternatively, the Airdar system can be implemented using existing equipment on a site, if minimum requirements are met.
+Alternatively, if minimum requirements are met, the Airdar system can be implemented using existing equipment on a site.